wimmelstein/mavenfx/README.md

 1. Fork this project (top right corner, click Fork - This creates a new repository in your own github account)
 2. Clone your new repo
+3. Move the file src/main/resources/settings.xml to %HOMEPATH%/.m2 (yes with the dot)
-3. Open up the Maven tab (on the right side of your screen)
+4. Open up the Maven tab (on the right side of your screen)
-4. Perform: LifeCycle > clean + install
+5. Perform: LifeCycle > clean + install
-5. Perform: Plugins > javafx > javafx:run
+6. Perform: Plugins > javafx > javafx:run
-6. Customize to your own needs
+7. Customize to your own needs